vocdoni/docs/docs/architecture/services/census-service.md

-    "censusId": "0x12345678/0x23456789", // where to add the claim (must already exist) "digested": false,  // is the key digested? the Gateway should do it if not "censusKey": "base64-string", // usually the public key in base64 or its hash, also in base64 "censusValue": "hexString", // usually the numeric weight (big num hex encoded).
+    "censusId": "0x12345678/0x23456789", // where to add the claim (must already exist) "digested": false,  // is the key digested? the Gateway should do it if not "censusKey": "base64-string", // usually the public key in base64 or its hash, also in base64 "censusValue": "base64-string", // usually the numeric weight (big num).
 Can be empty (for non-weighted census) "timestamp": 1556110671
   },
   "signature": "hexString"